PomPomLtd/classical-league/STOCKFISH_ANALYSIS.md

 ### Integration with Stats Generator (Recommended)

-The best approach is to use our existing PGN parser which already normalizes the PGN:
+The best approach is to use our existing PGN parser which normalizes the PGN using `chess.pgn()`:

 ```javascript
 // In generate-stats.js